w3f/w3f-education/docs/Rust/section2/data-types.md

 description: Learn what data types are and which basic ones exist.
 ---

-As mentioned before in the introduction of this course, one of Rust's main objectives is having a robust, compile-time type system.
-Just as immutability of variables helps with safety, having types in Rust greatly aids in ensuring that data is flowing as it should throughout the program.
+As mentioned before in the introduction of this course, one of Rust's main objectives is to have a robust, compile-time type system.
+Just as the immutability of variables helps with safety, having types in Rust greatly aids in ensuring that data is flowing as it should throughout the program.

 Rust has two kinds of **primitive**, or base, data types:

  - Scalar - single point types, such as numbers and booleans (`true` or `false` statements)
- - Compound - arrays and tuples
+ - Compound - arrays, and tuples

 ## Scalar Types

-Scalar types are are types that represent a single value, such a number or boolean.
-Rust has four core Scalar types, of which you have most likely seen in other programming languages:
+Scalar types represent a single value, such as a number or boolean.
+Rust has four core Scalar types, which you have most likely seen in other programming languages:

 - Integers
 - Floating-point numbers